 StretchCast is perfect for college and high schools looking to broadcast their sports on a budget.

-NewBlue Stream was developed to be the all-in-one solution for everyday people seeking to create a professional looking broadcast.
+NewBlue VividCast was developed to be the all-in-one solution for everyday people seeking to create a professional looking broadcast.
 It couples streaming functionality with built-in high quality graphics and data integration (such as Facebook comments) to put all of the features of a professional stream in the hands of a single, previously inexperienced user.
-A well-stocked graphics library and 5-pre configured template projects means users can stand up a broadcast quickly with no manual creation of graphics in Photoshop or After Effects.
-The simplicity of NewBlue Stream’s interface is a leading feature, making it a strong contender in its price point given its ease of use and capabilities.
+A well-stocked graphics library and 5 pre–configured template projects mean users can set up a broadcast quickly with no manual creation of graphics in Photoshop or After Effects.
+The simplicity of VividCast’s interface is a leading feature, making it a strong contender in its price point given its ease of use and versatile capabilities.

-NewBlue Stream is the ideal solution for people with little to no broadcasting experience looking to create a professional quality stream at low cost.
+VividCast is the ideal solution for anyone looking to create a professional quality stream at low cost.

 XSplit is one of the oldest streaming solutions.
 First released in 2009, XSplit has been developed and supported longer than any other software on the list.
 This means that while it is one of the most configurable options available, it also requires some learning to operate correctly.
 It comes with the standard suite of solutions, including the full range of outputs, as well as a Plugin library that lets you download useful plugins for use with your broadcast, such as video sequences (for commercial breaks), audio visualizers, and per scene lighting.

 XSplit’s learning curve is suited to those with some broadcasting experience, and those who want some of the professional features it offers while avoiding the cost of higher-end solutions.